Close

 Your spouse’s next steps

-After receiving the divorce papers, as mentioned, your spouse will have a set amount of time to respond to them.
+After receiving the divorce papers, as mentioned, your spouse will have 30 days to respond.

 If they agree with the terms you have proposed in your divorce papers, they can sign a consent form, and the divorce can proceed quickly.
 If your spouse objects to or wants to negotiate the terms, they can file a response.